 - Riding your ATV/UTV in any wetlands or within 50 feet of the ordinary high-water mark of any surface water is prohibited, unless on a designated trail.

 - Your ATV/UTV must registered or licensed and must be equipped with a U.S. Forest Service tested and approved spark arrestor.
 This arrestor shall be properly maintained and in effective working order.

-- It is illegal to operate your ATV/UTV at speeds greater than posted speeds on any route; or exceed speeds designated in State Statutes 23.33(3) & 350.10(1) when near dwellings or pedestrians.
+- It is illegal to operate your ATV/UTV at speeds greater than posted speeds on any route; or exceed speeds designated in State Statutes 23.33(3) and 350.10(1) when near dwellings or pedestrians.

-- It is illegal to operate your ATV/UTV at speeds greater than 30 MPH on any ATV trail.
+- It is illegal to operate your ATV/UTV at speeds greater than 30 miles per hour (MPH) on any ATV trail.